Mexican president says Tesla to build plant in Mexico

 López Obrador had previously said his government “simply won’t grant permits” for any new plants there.
 But apparently Musk’s proposal overrode the president’s stance.

-The announcement is certain to come as a disappointment for more water-rich southern states which had begun jockeying for the Tesla plant after López Obrador’s comments last week.
+The announcement was a disappointment for more water-rich southern states which had begun jockeying for the Tesla plant after López Obrador’s comments last week.

-Mexican governors had gone to extremes, like putting up billboards, creating special car lanes or creating mock-ups of Tesla ads for their states in a bid to attract the plant.
+The governor of Nuevo Leon state, where billboards went up last year saying “Welcome Tesla,” crowed about Tuesday’s announcement.

+“Mexico won, Nuevo Leon (NL) won, WE ALL WIN!”
+Gov. Samuel García wrote in his Twitter account.

 Musk at times has floated the idea of building a $25,000 electric vehicle that would cost about $20,000 less than the current Model 3, now Tesla’s least-expensive car.
 Many automakers build lower-cost models in Mexico to save on labor costs and protect profit margins.